NewsLocal NewsMissouriJackson County

 KSHB 41 reporter Claire Bradshaw covers eastern Jackson County, including Blue Springs and Grain Valley.
 Share your story idea with Claire.

-The proposal comes a year after voters almost passed $12 million in General Obligation bonds to support the city's historical sites.
+The proposal comes a year after voters almost passed $12 million in general obligation bonds to support the city's historical sites.
 Without that funding, consulting firm PGAV put together a newly proposed Historic Sites Master Plan with recommendations for the properties.

-PGAV noted the Vaile Mansion and Bingham Waggoner Estate have expensive maintenance needs.
+PGAV noted Vaile Mansion and Bingham Waggoner Estate have expensive maintenance needs.
 The firm recommends finding a private buyer who could fund the necessary work while keeping the spaces protected through deed restrictions or preservation easements.
 The firm even pitched selling the sites for a token price of $1.

 The master plan also recommends transferring five other sites to a conservancy.
-Those sites include Historic Fire Station 1, the Chicago Alton Train Depot, Pioneer Spring Cabin, the Waggoner Gates Building, and the Truman Depot.
+Those sites include Historic Fire Station 1, the Chicago Alton Train Depot, Pioneer Spring Cabin, the Waggoner Gates Building and the Truman Depot.

-The Independence City Council will discuss the proposal at its study session Monday at 6 p.m.
-The plan is currently just a proposal and the council will not be voting at the study session.
+The Independence City Council will discuss the proposal at its study session at 6 p.m.
+Monday.
+The plan is currently just a proposal, and the council will not be voting at the study session.

-Societies for both mansions posted on social media encouraging people to attend the meeting.
+Societies for both mansions posted on social media, encouraging people to attend the meeting.

 This story was reported on-air by a journalist and has been converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.